How to Make Mayonnaise from Scratch (with Video)

 Aioli

-An authentic aioli is a Mediterranean sauce containing garlic, coarse salt, and oil - that’s it.
+Aioli is a Mediterranean sauce containing garlic, coarse salt, and oil - that’s it.
 As The Food Lab points out, many chefs and restaurants list “aioli” on the menu when it's really just garlic-flavored mayonnaise.
 Fancy words make people feel better about what they’re eating.
-At a minimum, mayonnaise should contain a healthy portion of garlic to be called aioli.
+Generally speaking, mayonnaise should contain a healthy portion of garlic to be called aioli.

 Mayonnaise